John Abt

 John Jacob Abt (May 1, 1904 – August 10, 1991) was an American lawyer and politician, who spent most of his career as chief counsel to the Communist Party USA (CPUSA) and was a member of the Communist Party and the Soviet spy network "Ware Group" as alleged by Whittaker Chambers.

 Background

 Abt was born on May 1, 1904, in Chicago, Illinois.
+His sister was Marion Bachrach.
 He was a graduate of the University of Chicago, and from its law school.

 Career

 Abt practiced real estate and corporate law in Chicago from 1927 to 1933.

 Government (1933–1938)

 Abt was the Chief of Litigation, Agricultural Adjustment Administration from 1933 to 1935, assistant general counsel of the Works Progress Administration in 1935 (where Lee Pressman was also working), chief counsel to Senator Robert La Follette, Jr.'s Committee from 1936 to 1937 and special assistant to the United States Attorney General, 1937 and 1938.

 Unions (1938–1948)

 From 1938 to 1948, he worked at chief counsel of the Amalgamated Clothing Workers Union under Sidney Hillman, who hired him.
 By this time, the ACW had affiliated with the Congress of Industrial Organizations (CIO).